-To protect students from diseases that are preventable by immunization, Wisconsin law requires all students to show that they have received the required immunizations or have a signed waiver.
+To protect students and children from diseases that are preventable by immunization, Wisconsin law requires all students to show that they have received the required immunizations or have a signed waiver.

-Data reported from Wisconsin schools for the 2016-2017 school year are now available on a searchable, interactive web map.
+Data reported from Wisconsin schools for the 2016-2017 school year are available on a searchable, interactive web map.

 Additional information, including a statewide summary and lists of results for every school and district, can be found on the Immunization Rate Data page in the section called "Children Ages 0-18 years."

-2017-2018 School Year
+2017-2018 School Requirements

-Instructions for Schools
+Materials for Schools